Orinoco Basin

 The Orinoco Basin is the part of South America drained by the Orinoco river and its tributaries.
 The Orinoco watershed covers an area of about 990000 km2, making it the third largest in South America, covering most of Venezuela and eastern part of Colombia.

 The Orinoco is one of the most important rivers in the world due to its length and flow (2140 km and more than 30000 m3/s), the extent of its basin (1 million km2) and especially its historical importance and economic and the meaning it has had for Venezuela, where most of its basin is spread, with almost two-thirds of it.
-It is probably the largest river in the world in relation to its basin, similar in extent to that of the Danube but five times greater in volume.
+It is probably the largest river in the world in proportion to the area of its basin, similar in extent to that of the Danube but five times greater in volume.
 Its discharge is the third largest of any river worldwide, after the Amazon and the Congo, and much greater than that of many rivers of greater length and basin area.

 Geography

+The Orinoco river basin synthesizes ancient massifs and shields, recently raised (Tertiary) ridges, and tectonic depressions and basins or accumulation plains.
+The only other countries in the Americas with a similar geological disposition are Canada and the United States.
+To define the Orinoco basin as a natural region, it is necessary to establish the geographic characteristics that define it, such as extension, relief, climate, hydrography, vegetation, soils, and mineral resources.